Global Engagement

 Indigenous Student Travel Workshop

-Indigenous students are invited to join the Education Abroad team and Tsatassaya White, a Snuneymuxw community member with 23 years’ experience at a major airline, as we explore Indigenous perspectives on international student travel in Shq’apthut.
+Indigenous students are invited to join the International Mobility team and Tsatassaya White, a Snuneymuxw community member with 23 years’ experience at a major airline, as we explore Indigenous perspectives on international student travel in Shq’apthut.
 Add your voice to the discussion as we work to identify barriers to participation and devise creative solutions.
 Valuable insights gathered from this interactive workshop will influence the ongoing development of inclusive supports and services for Indigenous Students pursuing study abroad experiences with VIU.

 Finding Refuge from Gender-Based Violence: Perspectives on LGBTQI+ Refugee Rights